 If one of those amenities went missing, would a guest be able to ask for a full refund?
 Maybe not, but a partial refund wouldn’t be out of the question.

 I think the customer-service representative dealing with her email probably thought, “Fireworks?
 Come on!” and to be honest, that was my first reaction, too.
 But it’s sometimes the little things that make it a magical vacation.
 At the very least, Disney should have send her more than two form letters.
+(Related: More than $1k for an annual Disney pass?
+Quaaaaaack!)

 You’re probably wondering: Why didn’t the Ogdens say something when the fireworks failed to launch.
 They did.
+(Here’s what you need to know about travel loyalty programs.)

 “We repeatedly asked staff members during our stay what was going on with this, and nobody claimed to know anything,” she told me.
 “Clearly that had been instructed to be evasive.
 Had we been given proper notice, we would have canceled the concierge room access and spent our time very differently each evening.”